Selenium IDE Download and Installation and Introduction to Its Core Features:

 Before moving ahead, let’s take a moment to look at the agenda of this tutorial.
 In this tutorial, we will learn all about Selenium IDE, starting from its installation to the details about each of its features.
 At the end of this tutorial, the reader is expected to be able to install Selenium IDE tool and play around with its features.

-Note: This is quite a extensive tutorial with lots of images so allow it to load completely.
-Also click on image or open in new window to enlarge images.
+Note: This is quite an extensive tutorial with lots of images so allow it to load completely.
+Also, click on an image or open in new window to enlarge images.

 Introduction to Selenium IDE

 Selenium integrated development environment, acronym as Selenium IDE is an automated testing tool that is released as a Firefox plug-in.
 It is one of the simplest and easiest tools to install, learn and to go ahead with the creation of test scripts.
 The tool is laid on a record and playback fundamental and also allows editing of the recorded scripts.